Sycamore Whiskey Club about community, friendships – and also whiskey

 “It’s as simple as everyone having a love of whiskey,” Rutten said about the club’s purpose.
 “It’s a chance to share your passion for whiskey with people who are just as passionate as you.
 It’s actually pretty hard to find.
 The club allows us to share good whiskeys together and have a good time.
 It’s connecting the community and building great friendships.”

-For information about the Sycamore Whiskey Club or to join, visit the club’s Facebook group page.
+For more information about the Sycamore Whiskey Club or to join, visit the club’s Facebook group page.